KognitionAI/pilecv4j/README.md

 Newer versions of SWT need to be manually installed into your maven repository after being downloaded from https://download.eclipse.org/eclipse/downloads/

 *swtartifact* and *swtgroup* is platform specific.
-For 64-bit Linux *swtartifact* `org.eclipse.swt.gtk.linux.x86_64`.
+For 64-bit Linux *swtartifact* is `org.eclipse.swt.gtk.linux.x86_64`.
 For 64-bit Windows it's `org.eclipse.swt.win32.win32.x86_64` and for Aarch64 it's `org.eclipse.swt.gtk.linux.aarch64`.
 For *swtgroup* it's `org.eclipse.swt` for all supported platforms except Aarch64 where it's `org.eclipse.platform`.

 ## Other Image Processing and Image Handling